The Boundary Element Method for Acoustic Transmission with Nonconforming Grids: Results

 \subsection{FEM-BEM coupling}

 Section~\ref{sec:fembem} explained the nonconforming algorithm for FEM-BEM coupling.
-As in the case of pure BEM, advantages include independent mesh generation and reducing the degrees of freedom for high contrasts in wavespeed across the materials.
-Differently, while BEM only needs six elements per wavelength~\cite{marburg2002six}, the FEM needs a higher resolution in practice~\cite{langer2017more}.
-This is exacerbated at high frequencies due to the pollution effect in the FEM for linear elements~\cite{babuska1997pollution}, while this numerical issue is not as restrictive for most BEM~\cite{galkowski2022helmholtz}.
+As in the case of pure BEM, advantages include independent mesh generation and reducing the degrees of freedom for high contrasts in speed of sound across the materials. {In contrast to pure BEM, another benefit of nonconforming FEM-BEM coupling is the opportunity to use different grid resolutions proportional to the frequency for FEM and BEM.
+That is, while BEM only needs six elements per wavelength~\cite{marburg2002six}, the FEM needs a higher resolution~\cite{langer2017more} to achieve accurate results in practice~\cite{aubry2022benchmark}.
+Furthermore, the pollution effect in the FEM at high frequencies requires disproportionally more linear elements per wavelength~\cite{babuska1997pollution}, or adaptive high-order polynomial elements~\cite{chaumont2016high}.
+The pollution effect has not been observed to be as restrictive for the BEM as it is for the FEM, but its understanding and quantification remains an open discussion in literature~\cite{marburg2018pollution, kreuzer2022numerical, galkowski2022helmholtz}.
+In any case, the nonconforming algorithm allows for generating meshes with a different number of elements per wavelength for the BEM than for the FEM, allowing for more flexibility.}

 Let us test the nonconforming FEM-BEM coupling on a unit cube with a heterogeneous wavespeed.
 Specifically,